 - Data: Many DSPs partner with third-party data providers to offer advertisers as much information as possible.
 Often it’s more than a single network can provide.
 Additionally, many DSPs allow customers to import their own data from a CRM or a DMP (data management platform).

-- Support: Demand-side platforms will often provide support beyond the traditional helpdesk-style customer support of a single network.
+- Support: Demand-side platforms will often provide support beyond the traditional help desk-style customer support of a single network.

 Cons of using a DSP

-Assemble your million-dollar marketing stack
+Assembling your marketing stack

 For some businesses, a demand-side platform can increase efficiency and their broader reach to prospects across multiple ad exchanges, including more premium inventory.
 For advertising who don’t have a large advertising budget, the cost and complexity of a DSP may outweigh the benefits.
 In this case, using a small number of individual platforms such as Google and Facebook will likely be sufficient.